Skip to main content

 Beyond the disagreeable chemical smell of the facility, the community has reported difficulty breathing, burning or irritated eyes, headaches, and dizziness.
 Residents have also expressed concern about cancer and asthma rates in their neighborhoods.

-JH Baxter has stopped operating in Jan 2022.
+JH Baxter stopped operating in January 2022.

 Another great source of background information about the J.H.
 Baxter project is this storymap.